- Training & Exams

 EMTA is the national organisation that represents trainees in Emergency Medicine.
-Its main function is represent trainees’ views to the College of Emergency Medicine and other agencies.
+Its main function is represent trainees’ views to the Royal College of Emergency Medicine and other agencies.

-Trainees who are members of the College of Emergency Medicine are automatically members of EMTA, which is partially funded and enthusiastically supported by the College of Emergency Medicine.
+Trainees who are members of the Royal College of Emergency Medicine are automatically members of EMTA, which is partially funded and enthusiastically supported by the Royal College of Emergency Medicine.
 We are fortunate that the College values and seeks the opinions and contributions of trainees.

-Elected members provide representation to all the committees and the Council of the College of Emergency Medicine, as well as a variety of external bodies.
+Elected members provide representation to all the committees and the Council of the Royal College of Emergency Medicine, as well as a variety of external bodies.
 Trainee representatives attend all meetings of the Training Standards Committee, the Education & Examinations Committee, and the Research & Publications Committee, amongst others.

 To become involved in EMTA, contact the President, any one of the executive board or your regional representative: there are details of all these people on this site.
-There are currently a number of the committee positions up for re-election but you do not have to take on a major role or give up a huge amount of time, there are multiple projects requiring trainee input.
+There are currently a number of committee positions up for re-election but you do not have to take on a major role or give up a huge amount of time, there are multiple projects requiring trainee input.

-We hope that the this website will continue to be a valuable source for anyone interested in training in Emergency Medicine.
+We hope that this website will continue to be a valuable source for anyone interested in training in Emergency Medicine.
 It remains under constant development and we welcome any suggestions, feedback or contributions.